Second Class Particle Behaviour in Blocking ASEP: The asymmetric simple exclusion process with second class particles

+\begin{proof}[Alternative proof of Theorem \ref{thm: half infinite asep particles}] We prove this by considering the coupling for the case of a single second class particle, $\underline{\eta}=\underline{\xi}-\underline{\delta}_X$.
+Under the coupling we see that if there are $k$ particles to the left of site $m+1$ in $\underline{\eta}$ this is the same as one of two possible events in $\underline{\xi}$: \begin{itemize} \item There are $k$ particles to the left of the site $m+1$ and the second class particle is to the right of site $m$.
+In this case the label of the second class particle is at least $k$. \item There are $k+1$ particles to the left of site $m+1$ and the second class particle is one of them.
+In this case the label of the second class particle is at most $k$. \end{itemize} Using Lemma \ref{lem: mu^c to mu^c-d} we then have that,

-Since, either the second class particle is to the right of the site $m$ and so its label is at least $k$ or it is to the left of the site $m+1$ and so its label is at most $k$.
-We want the measures above to all have the same parameter so we look to change $c-1$ to $c$; by Lemma \ref{lem: c shift in mu and N p,h} (remembering that $\omega^\text{min}=0$ and $\omega^\text{max}=1$) we have that,
+where $x$ denotes the label of the second class particle.
+We want the measures above to all have the same parameter so we look to change $c-1$ to $c$; by Lemma \ref{lem: c shift in mu and N p,h} we have that,

 Hence (\ref{eq: Np recurrence}) becomes,

 By Theorem \ref{thrm: label process stationary dist} for $d=1$,

 thus we have that,